Psychobilly13/pdfTablesToHtml/README.md

 get started: poetry install && poetry run uvicorn main:app --reload

-for correct working you need to have on your pc tesseract OCR
+for correct working you need to have on your pc tesseract OCR and ghostscript